 - Threaten to take any action it is unable to take legally.

-Here we conclude all about What Happens If You Don’t Pay Electric Bill And Move Out?
-Your electricity bill in Finland is based on a contract between you and the utility.
+To conclude this, Your electricity bill in Finland and overall US is based on a contract between you and the utility.
 That has nothing to do with the landlord or the structure.